theadityalunawat/myappportfolio/README.md

-# myappportfolio
-This is a basic android app :/
+This app is a basic android app with buttons to navigate to various applications that I will be building.